akash9194/devTinder-web/README.md

     - Get the feed and add the feed in the store
     - Build the user card on feed
     - Edit profile feature
-    - see all my connections
+    - New Page - see all my connections
+    - New Page - see all my connection requests